EmmaBurkett/CSE212-final-project/1-queue.md

 size()        | Returns the size of the queue. | length = len(my_queue) | O(1)
 empty()       | Returns true if length of the queue is zero. | if len(my_queue) == 0: | O(1)

-## Add operation desciptions here.
+## Operation to Dequeue
+With an array the operation to dequeue the first element is O(n) time because the

 ## Dice Game
-In the 30's dice game the player rolls six dice which are displayed from highest to lowest.
+In the 30's Dice Game the player rolls six dice which are displayed from highest to lowest.
 The player must keep the highest die and then decide if they want to keep the next highest die or re-roll all six dice.